Sober Transportation Services Families Can Rely On for Safety

 Impaired driving statistics reveal why families cannot rely on conventional transportation when substance use disorders compromise judgment and safety.
 Studies demonstrate between a 3.6% and 5.6% reduction in impaired driving incidents where alternative transportation programs operate effectively3, yet these programs reach only limited populations during crisis moments.

 Professional recovery transport addresses this gap by removing the possibility of impaired decision-making entirely, ensuring trained companions maintain control throughout the journey.
-This method works when families recognize that addiction creates unpredictable risks that standard safety measures cannot adequately address.
+This method works when families recognize that addiction creates unpredictable risks that standard safety measures cannot adequately address, requiring specialized interventions that go beyond basic ride alternatives.

 Specialized Transport for Mental Health Needs